wordpress-mobile/release-toolkit/MIGRATION.md

  - Action `setfrozentag` has been renamed `set_milestone_frozen_marker`.
  - Actions `ios_clear_intermediate_tags` and `ios_final_tag` have been removed, as they have been deprecated for a while.
  - Option `has_alpha_version` has been removed after being deprecated for a while.
+ - Options `project_name` and `project_root_folder` have been removed from several actions.
+Explicit paths should be passed instead.

 ## From `8.0.0` to `9.0.0`